-The four European Competence Frameworks could be broadly used in many areas, for example in the education sector for curricula review, teachers' training, training designs for special target groups, in policies to create relevant strategies, policies, initiatives, etc. They are designed to be used by a wide range of stakeholders, such as teachers, job seekers, students, employees, and employers.
-It is emphasized in the frameworks that people do not need to be proficient in every one of the competences, just some of them depending on their personal strengths, jobs, and other contexts (Punie, 2017).
+The four European Competence Frameworks could be broadly used in many areas, for example in the education sector for curricula review, teachers' training, training designs for special target groups, in policies to create relevant strategies, policies, initiatives, etc. They are designed to be used by a wide range of stakeholders, such as teachers, job seekers, frameworks that people do not need to be proficient in every one of the competences, just some of them depending on their personal strengths, jobs, and other contexts (Punie, 2017).